PhillipLevermann/PDF_Tool/README.md

 ## Download
 Download the latest version from the **Releases** section.
-> Note: Windows may show a security warning when running the .exe.
-This is normal for unsigned applications.
+> Note: Windows Defender may flag the executable as a false positive.
+> This can happen with unsigned applications built with PyInstaller.
+> The source code is fully available in this repository.

 ## Usage
 1. Add PDF files to the list